thailey01/mwi-benchmark/firstname_lastname_MM-YYYY/README.md

 To run the index.php file, I simply setup php-server in atom.io to test, this file simple displays errors if any or confirms validation.
 I hope I have completed all tasks satisfactorily!
+Thank you for considering me for your team!

 ---